Owning the Performance Review

 No one really likes performance reviews.
 They can make you and the person who’s being reviewed feel like you’re heading to your own execution if approached the wrong way.
-But, you can change that vibe of traditional performance reviews by focusing on the positives, and integrating areas the employee can grow at the same time.
+But, you can change that vibe of traditional performance reviews.
+Start owning the performance review by focusing on the positives, and integrating areas the employee can grow at the same time.

 Try the following the next time your up for conducting a performance review: